Do you know what this is?

-That measuring stick will help you make sure you’re investing in the top-level things that matter.
+When you have a clear measuring stick, like those detailed above, it helps you make sure you’re investing in the top-level things that matter.

 You can, for instance, figure out which blog posts are performing the best and try to replicate that.
-You can also, however, find out which blog posts are performing worst and then figure out what went wrong.
+By using the same metrics, you can also find out which blog posts are not performing well and then figure out what went wrong.

 The point is that the more you measure your successes and failures, the quicker you’ll have a top-of-funnel content marketing strategy that actually works to build brand awareness.